-The program begins in classrooms nationwide, culminating in school-wide competitions where students memorize and perform a monologue.
+The program begins in classrooms nationwide each fall, culminating in school-wide competitions in early winter where students memorize and perform a monologue.

-The school competition winner advances to an ESU Branch Competition, usually held in January or February or early March.
+The school competition winner advances to a community ESU branch competition, usually held between January and March.
 Here students perform their monologue and a Shakespeare sonnet.
-The winner advances to the National Competition held in New York City.
+The winner advances to the national competition held in New York City.

-At the ESU National Shakespeare Competition (April 23), students perform their monologues and sonnets in New York City before a distinguished panel of judges as well as their fellow contestants from across the country.
+At the ESU National Shakespeare Competition (held in late April near Shakespeare's birthday on April 23), students perform their monologues and sonnets in New York City before a distinguished panel of judges as well as their fellow contestants from across the country.
 Based on their performances, seven to ten students advance to the final round.
 Finalists, performing their selections along with a cold reading of a monologue, compete for cash prizes and the opportunity to attend a summer drama program.

-Additional prizes for Branch winners vary by Branch.
-Some Branches also provide awards for the winners' teachers.
+Additional prizes for branch winners vary.
+Some branches also provide awards for the winners' teachers.

 First Prize: Scholarship and airfare to attend Royal Academy of Dramatic Art Young Actors' Summer School

 Note: If the winner of the national competition will be under the age of 16 at the start of the course in July, they will receive scholarship and airfare to attend the American Shakespeare Center Theatre Camp.